-For general regulations and further information on driving in Trinidad and Tobago, visit The Ministry of Transport website link text
+For general regulations and further information on driving in Trinidad and Tobago, visit the Ministry of Transport website.

-Information on importing your UK-registered vehicle from the UK to Trinidad and Tobago is available from the T&T customs website
+Information on importing your UK-registered vehicle from the UK to Trinidad and Tobago is available from the Trinidad &Tobago customs website

-Trinidad and Tobago have many banks for the expat to choose from the several of these are international banks.
+Trinidad and Tobago have many banks for expats to choose from and several of these are international banks.
 Opening an account with an international bank has many benefits, as you will be able to use the debit cards in ATMs in many locations and will not be limited to local transactions.

 A current account in Trinidad and Tobago is also known as a Transactional Account.
-This is a day to day banking needs and there are a certain number of requirements which will need to be met before you are to open an account.
+This is a day to day bank account and there are a certain number of requirements which need to be met before you can open an account.

-For information, useful Links, Guidance on Account Opening and investing your money visit The Central Bank of Trinidad and Tobago here
+For information, useful links, guidance on account opening and investing your money visit the Central Bank of Trinidad and Tobago website.

 As part of the undertaking to improve the conditions for investment, there have been a series of tax reforms including reductions in the rates of corporation and income tax.

 Taxation is a complex issue and it is strongly recommended that professional advice is sought.
-For Information visit The Ministry of Finance of Trinidad and Tobago website or here for further information.
+For information visit the Ministry of Finance of Trinidad and Tobago website or Trinidad Law for further information.

 Bringing medication into Trinidad and Tobago

-Talk to your doctor or a travel medicine specialist and discuss both the prescription and over the counter medicines that you will need to take with you: take only those for personal use.
-Contact the embassy of the country you are visiting to ensure the medicine is legal there.
-Carry a letter from your prescriber with your prescription medicines.
-The letter should include the name of the medicine, how much you are taking or sending, and state that the medicine is for your personal use.
+Talk to your doctor or a travel medicine specialist and discuss both the prescription and over the counter medicines that you will need to take with you.
+You should take only medicine that you need for personal use.
+You can contact the embassy of the country you are visiting to ensure the medicine is legal there.
+It is advisable to carry a letter from your doctor about your prescription medicines.
+The letter should include the name of the medicine, how much you are taking or sending and stating that the medicine is for your personal use.